 State of Hunger in India

-Hunger in India is a complex issue.
-It is widespread and the causes are different across various regions.
-According to latest FAO estimates in ‘The State of Food Insecurity in the World, 2015” report, 194.6 million people are undernourished in India.
+According to FAO estimates in ‘The State of Food Insecurity in the World, 2015” report, 194.6 million people are undernourished in India.
 By this measure India is home to a quarter of the undernourished population in the world.
 Also 48% of women between 15 to 49 years are anaemic.
 Further according to the report 38.4% of the children aged under five in India are stunted (too short for their age), while 21% suffer from wasting, meaning their weight is too low for their height.
 Malnourished children have a higher risk of death from common childhood illnesses such as diarrhea, pneumonia, and malaria.
 The Global Hunger Index 2016 ranks India at 97 out of 118 countries on the basis of three leading indicators -- prevalence of wasting and stunting in children under 5 years, under 5 child mortality rate, and the proportion of undernourished in the population.

 Key facts about hunger in India

 |Largest India is home to the largest undernourished population in the world|

 |38.4% of children under 5 years of age are stunted|

 |3,000 children in India die every day from poor diet related illness|

 |24% of under-five deaths in India|

 |30% of neo-natal deaths in India|